 I had a private conversation with North Koreans.

-Uh we didn't issue a readout on the conversations quite intentionally, and the North Korean press chose to characterize it.
+And the North Korean press chose to characterize it.

-We we knew the truth.
+We knew the truth.

 We knew what had taken place there.

-Uh and you know, it's the North Korean press, and so I assume that most reasonable people will discount it fairly significantly in the same way that one might the Russian press.
+And, you know, it's the North Korean press, and so I assume that most reasonable people will discount it fairly significantly in the same way that one might the Russian press.

 And the absence of their belief that that private conversation has the capacity to remain in that space reduces the freedom to have those conversations.

-And I know you've had this in your life too, Senator.
+I know you've had this in your life too, Senator.

 I know you've had private conversations and you valued them.

-It was just you and someone else in that room, and it was important.
+It was just you and someone else in that room and it was important.

-Because you wanted to have the chance to do that again, because you thought you could make real progress with that person.
+And you didn't give anyone a readout from it because you wanted to have the chance to do that again because you thought you could make real progress with that person.

-Let's uh talk about uh North Korea.
+Let's talk about North Korea.

 You brought it up.